It4innovations/Intel-SDE-FLOPS/README.md

 * The script works for both Python 2.x and 3.x
 * Should also work on AMD processors (untested: please give feedback!)

-New with version 1.1 (experimental):
+New with version 1.1:
  * ~~AVX-512_4FMAPS: 4x FMA for single precision FP (Ice Lake server `-icx`)~~
    ~~Note: Current Intel SDE (8.50) does not support this yet!~~
    Erratum: Seems AVX-512_4FMAPS is not planned for Intel Core/Xeon processors.
 This was only in Intel Xeon Phi Processor (KNM: Knights Mill), which was never released to market.
  * AVX-512_BF16: bfloat16 dot product (Cooper Lake `-cpx`)

+New with version 1.2 (experimental):
+ * Added computation of arithmetic intensity (AI := FLOPs/Bytes accessed)

 # Getting Started
 We show two examples.
 The frist demonstrates how to collect the FLOPs count of the entire application which can be closed source.
 The second shows how to control which sections of the code should be subject of counting FLOPs.